How Do You Make a Fly Fishing Knot?

 Step 1:

-First, you’ll need a length of leader material (usually monofilament or fluorocarbon) that is at least twice the length of the rod.
-You will also need a piece of tippet material that is roughly 1/3 the size of the leader.
+“To begin, you will require a length of leader material, typically monofilament or fluorocarbon, that is double the length of the rod.
+Additionally, a section of tippet material approximately 1/3 the size of the leader will also be necessary.”

 Step 2: